mwildehahn/pydantic-ai-gepa/README.md

 ## About

-This library is heavily inspired by and based on [gepa-ai/gepa](https://github.com/gepa-ai/gepa), which pioneered the GEPA (Genetic Evolution with Perspective Aggregation) algorithm for optimizing text-based system components.
+This library is a reimplementation of [gepa-ai/gepa](https://github.com/gepa-ai/gepa), which pioneered the GEPA (Genetic Evolution with Perspective Aggregation) algorithm for optimizing text-based system components.
 We've adapted the core concepts for a native integration with pydantic-ai.

 ### Key Differentiators